Health Emergencies

 Think about taking a first aid and CPR course.
 Contact the American Heart Association or your local chapter of the American Red Cross for information on CPR and first aid training in your community.
 Courses are periodically run on Tufts campuses and are generally advertised throughout the university.
 Free first aid tips are available for popular smartphones from the First Aid by American Red Cross app, available in the Apple App Store or through Google Play.

 First aid includes assessments and treatments that can be performed by a layperson (the victim or a bystander) with minimal or no medical equipment.
 First aid should never delay the activation of the emergency medical services (EMS) system or other medical assistance, if needed.
-This first aid guide is derived from the 2015 American Heart Association and American Red Cross Guidelines for First Aid.

 Calling for Help